cristhianleonli/AnimationSequence/README.md

     .start()
 ```

 A handy function `commonConfig()` is also available, to set the common animation values at any time in the sequence.
-The place where this function is called **does** matter, since from that point onwards, all new animations added to the sequence will have these values.
+The place where this function is called **does** matter, since from that point onwards, all new animations added to the sequence will be affected.

 ```swift
 AnimationSequence()